Artwork and Research By;

 This is Stevens and his crew with their B-29, "Superstitious Aloysious".
 This was his second B-29 he flew over Japan.

 Airplane Commander, Delmar Stevens

 As they were heading back to Pratt, Wilkinson and Stevens were going over procedures for landing.
 The bomber was all electrical operated by six generators.
-Three of the generators were on the dead engines which made them inoperative.
-They worried if the remaining generators were able to operate the landing gear and the flaps at the same time.
-Wilkinson had Stevens lower the landing gear first and hold off on the flaps.
-This was a wise decision because they were running the risk of either the landing gear or the flaps but not both would work.
+Three of the generators were on the dead engines and they worried if the remaining generators were able to operate the landing gear and the flaps at the same time.
+Wilkinson had Stevens lower the landing gear first and held off on dropping the flaps.
+This was a wise decision because they were running the risk of either the landing gear or the flaps working but not both.
 As a consequence the flaps did not fully lower as the wheels hit the runway.
 Since the landing speed was faster than normal, both pilot and co-pilot stood on the brakes as they ran off the end of the runway into a snow bank.
 The right tire had blown and was on fire yet everyone was safe.
+The B-29 had many problems with its production that still needed to be worked out.
+Engine failure was the worst of the problems.

-Replacement crews were already filtering into the squadrons.
-They were replacing crews that had been lost in combat or accidents.
-Seriously injured personal were sent back to the States.
-Some crew members were sent back to train new crews.
-New pilots were first sent on missions as co-pilots with an experienced pilot and crew before they got their own bomber.
-The crew the co-pilot had trained with in the States will join him as soon as he qualifies for his own Superfortress.
-The pilot and crew were trained together but the pilot had to gain experience first and then he would be assigned a bomber manned by his crew.
+New pilots were first sent on missions as co-pilots with an experienced pilot and crew before they got their own bomber with the crew they had trained with in the States.
+The pilot and crew were trained together in the States but the pilot had to gain experience first and then he would be assigned a bomber manned by the crew he originally trained with.

 Unfortunately one of the new

 pilots was shot down on a mission over

 fortunate because the crew he inherited were well trained and worked together as